hessam-kk/WordFellow/README.md

-# PersoDict — Personalized Offline Dictionary for Students
+# WordFellow — Personalized Offline Dictionary for Students

 A personalized dictionary for students built with **Python + pywebview**.
 Search any word and get: